Alextopher/serotonin/description.md

 `[->+<]<[->+<]<[->+<]>>>[-<<<+>>>]<`
 ```

-There is no known brainfuck program to do this.
+There is not yet a known brainfuck program to do this.